phuocng/frontend-tips/posts/show-a-placeholder-for-an-empty-list.md

 }
 ```

-If you want the placeholder to be more flexible instead of being hardcoded in CSS, it can be taken from an attribute, such as `placeholder`:
+If you want the placeholder to be more flexible instead of being hardcoded in CSS, it can be taken from an attribute, such as `data-placeholder`:

 ```css
 ul:empty::after {